jstasiak/scripter/README.md

 * Lines with `:` in them are split using this character and it's assumed that generates two parts.
 The first is the character that's speaking, the second is what's being said.
 Parts in parentheses are treated as parentheticals.
+  Colon characters other than the first are treated as plain text.
 * Other lines are treated as description

 ## Example